philroche/rteplayer_dl/README.rst

 Known issues
 ------------

-* Programmes with run time greater than 1 hour are not playable past the fist hour.
+* Programmes with run time greater than 1 hour are not watchable past the fist hour due to audio and video stream no longer being in sync.
 The reason for this is not yet known.
 * Some downloaded videos contain multiple video tracks of different resolution.
   From my experimentation the last video track is the highest resolution.